Godfried Frimpong

 Godfried Ayesu Owusu Frimpong (born 21 April 1999) is a Dutch professional footballer who plays as a left-back for Turkish Süper Lig club Kasımpaşa.

 Club career

+Raised in the Schilderswijk, The Hague, Frimpong left local club HVV Laakkwartier for the Sparta Rotterdam Academy in 2013.
+From there he moved to the Benfica youth set-up.

 Frimpong joined Primeira Liga side Moreirense in July 2021.

 On 7 August 2025, Frimpong joined Süper Lig club Kasımpaşa, signing a two-year contract, with an option for a further year.

 International career

 Born in the Netherlands, Frimpong is of Ghanaian descent.
 Frimpong is a youth international for the Netherlands.